komm.VariableToFixedCode

 output

 ) –The sequence of encoded symbols.
-It is a 1D-array with elements in $[0:T)$ (where $T$ is the target cardinality of the code) with a length that is a multiple of the target block size $n$.
+It is a 1D-array with elements in $\mathcal{Y}$ with a length that is a multiple of $n$.

 Examples: